MrTechi-Dev/MrTechi-Dev/README.md

 Hello coders!, I am a passionate Data Engineer from Colombia.
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing can boost others peoples life!

-- 🌱 I’m currently learning **Docker, Apache Beam, Apache Airfloww, Scala**
+- 🌱 I’m currently learning **Docker, Apache Beam, Apache Airflow, Scala**

 - 📝 I regularly write articles on [https://andres-bpulido.medium.com/](https://andres-bpulido.medium.com/)